Office of University Audit

 The responsibilities of the Office of University Audit are:

-- To inform and advise management, and to discharge this responsibility in a manner that is consistent with the Code of Ethics of the Association of College and University Auditors and the Institute of Internal Auditors, and in accord with the Standards for the Professional Practice of Internal Auditing.
+- To inform and advise management, and to discharge this responsibility in a manner that is consistent with the Code of Ethics of the Association of College and University Auditors and the Institute of Internal Auditors, and in accordance with the mandatory elements of the International Professional Practices Framework (the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics, the Standards and the Definition of Internal Audit).

-- To coordinate internal audit activities with others so as to best achieve the audit objectives and the objectives of the University
+- To coordinate internal audit and co-sourced activities with external audit and assurance resources so as to best achieve the objectives of the department.

 - Audit activities have been directed toward the highest exposures to risk and toward increasing effectiveness, efficiency, and economy of operations.